Clearwater Dog Bite Attorney

 Due to the fact that these breeds pose an increased risk of attacking,

-allow tenants to keep these dogs on the premises.
+not allow tenants to keep these dogs on the premises.

 Contact Roman & Gaynor to Discuss Your Dog Bite Case

 If you or someone you care about was bitten or attacked by a dog, and this

 occurred less than two years ago, you may be able to file a claim against

 the dog's owner to recover financial damages.
 Contact a